 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Loose Leaf Black Tea, Natural Flavouring, Mallow Flowers.
+Type of Tea: Black Tea.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

 Colour in Cup: Coppery liquor, dark in tone.